Atelier-System-Redesign/Products-API-system-redesign/README.md

 ## Usage

 Project Atelier is run on the designated port.
-Local testing can be done via K6 using the script
+Local testing can be performed by installing K6 and entering the following command in the projects root directory:
 ```sh
 k6 run script.js
 ```